findlayaw/contextSelector/README.md

 - **Standard Mode**: Baseline token usage (100%)
 - **Graph Analysis Mode**: Typically 5-10% more tokens than Standard Mode due to added relationship information
 - **Code Maps Mode**: Typically 50-80% fewer tokens than Standard Mode when excluding file contents
+- **Combined Mode**: Typically 10-20% more tokens than Code Maps Mode when excluding file contents, but provides much more comprehensive information

 For large codebases, Code Maps mode can allow you to include significantly more files within your token budget, giving the LLM a broader view of your project structure.